 A Chief Risk Officer is appointed to oversee the implementation of the Company's Risk Management Policies, reporting to the Risk sub-Committee of the Board, the Board and the Company's CEO.
-The responsibilities of the Chief Risk Officer include:
+The responsibilities of the CRO include:

-- The oversight of and adherence to the Company's Enterprise Risk Management framework (ERM); - To be the focal point for risk event reporting of new and emerging risks, such that these can be assessed and material issues reported to the Board and Risk Committee; - To coordinate the 'Own Risk and Solvency Assessment', ("ORSA"), process at least annually; and - The CRO is the designated Data Protection Officer of ECCU.
+- The oversight of and adherence to the Company's Risk Management system; - To be the focal point for risk event reporting of new and emerging risks, such that these can be assessed and material issues reported to the Board and Risk Committee; - To coordinate the 'Own Risk and Solvency Assessment', ("ORSA"), process at least annually; and - The CRO is the designated Data Protection Officer of ECCU.